ircam-ismm/dotpi-tools/README.md

 ## Intro

-This utility prepares a Raspberry Pi for running in a `dotpi` system.
+This utility prepares a Raspberry Pi for running in a `dotpi` distributed system.
 It serves several purposes:

 - locally configure a project
 - run locally to prepare the SD card
 - run on Raspberry Pi to prepare the remote system
+- add utilities and services to the remote system

-## Quick start
+## Getting started

 In the `project` folder, select a project that is close to your needs: `example-dev` is quite complete.